dynatrace-oss/progressiveDelivery-masterclass/gitops/README.md

 kubectl -n argocd apply -f gitops/app-of-apps.yaml
 ```

-The App of Apps will create all other apps which are included in the `applications` folder from within GtiHub Repository.
+The App of Apps will create all other apps which are included in the `applications` folder from within GitHub Repository.

 Sync waves allow you to ensure that certain resources are healthy before others are rolled out.
 In short, it's a way of saying "install A before B".